Jeff Clark, Senior Analyst, GoldSilver

 Maybe someday you don’t want to sell a full ounce of gold to meet a small financial need.
 Enter silver.
 Since it frequently comes in smaller denominations than gold, you can sell only what you want or need at the time.

 Every investor should have some silver around for this very reason.

-Keep in mind that silver bullion can be sold virtually anywhere in the world.
+Keep in mind that silver coins and bars bullion can be sold virtually anywhere in the world.

 This greater volatility means that in bear markets, silver falls more than gold.
 But in bull markets, silver will soar much further and faster than gold.

 Here are a couple good examples… check out how much more silver gained than gold in the two biggest precious metals bull markets in the modern era:

 You might say silver is gold on steroids!